Skip to Main Content

 Planning Your Visit

 Acacia sits at 230 Boulevard de la Plage, on Arcachon's main seafront strip, which makes it direct to locate on foot from the town centre or from the western residential districts.
 The mid-range price bracket (€€) means a meal here is priced well below the Bordeaux wine-country fine dining threshold, while still occupying the more considered end of what Arcachon offers.
-No phone or booking URL is currently listed in our database; approaching the restaurant directly in person or checking current platforms for reservation availability is the practical route for now.
-Arcachon is accessible by direct TGV from Bordeaux in under an hour, making it a viable day trip for those based in the city, though staying in the town allows the evening light on the Bay to become part of the overall experience rather than something you leave before it settles.
+Reservations are recommended.
+Arcachon is accessible by direct TGV from Bordeaux in under an hour, making it a viable day trip for those based in the city.

 Side-by-Side Snapshot